rchikhi/rust-nthash32/README.md

 32-bit hashes version.
+Fork of Luiz's implementation for my own tests.
+Has little practical use except to compare with the SIMD implementation.
+No big performance gain observed in the scalar version.
-(It can be made consistent with the version in ntHash-AVX repository if the SHIFT const is set to 33.)
+Can be made consistent with the version in ntHash-AVX repository (by setting SHIFT to 33).

 <meta charset="utf-8"/>